cody-mar10/esm_embed/README.md

 Generating [ESM2](https://github.com/facebookresearch/esm) protein embeddings.
 The ESM team has provided a utility script to do this (`esm-extract`) that was not originally available when we made this repository.

-**Note**: We are planning to integrate this into the overall [Protein Set Transformer](https://github.com/AnantharamanLab/protein_set_transformer) workflow for an end-to-end pipeline to convert protein FASTA files to protein embeddings to genome embeddings.
+**Note**: We have integrated this into the overall [Protein Set Transformer](https://github.com/AnantharamanLab/protein_set_transformer) workflow for an end-to-end pipeline to convert protein FASTA files to protein embeddings to genome embeddings.
+This repository is archived for reproducibility into the history of the PST paper.

 ## Installation